Beginner’s Guide to Instructional Design

 What is Instructional Design?

-Instructional design is a systematic process of creating educational experiences that involve knowledge training and skill development in an effective and engaging manner.
+Instructional design is a systematic process of creating educational experiences that involve knowledge training and skill development in an effective, and engaging manner.
 It involves addressing learning needs, designing learning content, and developing strategies to ensure successful learning outcomes.
 At its core, instructional design is about creating experiences that make learning meaningful, memorable, and motivational.
-Basically, content is projected through seamless design to ensure students absorb information through better understanding and retention.
+Basically, content is projected through seamless design to ensure students absorb information through better understanding and retention. instructional design employs the use of animation, infographs, illustrations and other design elements to teach students their lessons.

 The Foundations of Instructional Design